 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make various estimates.
 Actual results could differ from those estimates.

 Subsequent Events

-Management has evaluated subsequent events through the date that the financial statements were available to be issued, March 24, 2023.
-See Note 7 for relevant disclosures.
-No subsequent events occurring after this date have been evaluated for inclusion in these financial statement.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, March 18, 2024 and determined there were no events that occurred that required disclosure.

 Recently Issued and Implemented Accounting Pronouncements